Risk or Reward: First Nvidia DGX-1 Boxes Hit the Cloud

 If you can’t beat the largest cloud players at economies of scale, the only option is to try to outrun them in performance, capabilities, or price.

-While go head to head with Amazon, Google, Microsoft, or IBM on cloud infrastructure prices is a challenge, one way to gain an edge is by being the first to deliver bleeding-edge hardware to those users with emerging, high-value workloads.
+While going head to head with Amazon, Google, Microsoft, or IBM on cloud infrastructure prices is a challenge, one way to gain an edge is by being the first to deliver bleeding-edge hardware to those users with emerging, high-value workloads.
 The trick is to be at the front of the wave, often with some of the most expensive iron, which is risky with AWS and others nipping at heels and quick to follow.
 It is via this strategy that cloud provider, Nimbix, is trying to carve out a niche against the powerhouse infrastructure providers–and it is investing big in this game.

 While the company’s CEO, Steve Hebert, could not say how many of the $130,000 Nvidia DGX-1 appliances it purchased to lend out to machine learning end users, he did tell The Next Platform that it is more than one (and fewer than fifty).
 As a cloud provider, any infrastructure investments come with risk that can be washed by providing a general purpose compute platform, but this purpose-build AI box will require a steady lineup of paying machine learning customers at scale, scope, and consistency–something Hebert says he sees on the horizon in its first round of use cases expected to train large-scale models on the machines.